Hannah-Moon/39_ALAB_320H_1_2_React_Fashion_Blog/README.md

 ## Credit 📑
 > - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-> - Massive CSS file was borrowed from retail website.
+> - The massive CSS file was borrowed from retail website.